Here’s What to Do When Your Basement Floods

 A basement flood is alarming, but don't charge into the murky water.
 There are some precautions you must take.

 When you experience your first basement flood, it’s amazing how your vocabulary becomes simplified to a few four-letter words.
 Let them out if you must, but remember this one especially:

-A basement flood, especially your first one, is, without a doubt, alarming.
-But, you have to slow down.
-It’s going to take time to fix this problem and if you charge down the stairs into that murky mess with electrical appliances and/or outlets already under water, you risk serious injury.
+A basement flood, especially your first one, is an alarming experience.
+But you have to slow down.
+It’s going to take time to fix this problem and if you charge down the stairs into that murky mess with electrical appliances and/or outlets already underwater, you risk serious injury.
 Never set foot in basement flood water if there is a chance the water could transmit an electrical charge.
-If you’re not sure, stay out of the basement until you can ensure that the power to the basement if turned off.
+If you’re not sure, stay out of the basement until you can ensure that the power to the basement is turned off.
 This may require an electrician.

-As a general rule, if there is more than 2 inches of water throughout the entire basement, don’t step into the water.
+As a general rule, if there are more than 2 inches of water throughout the entire basement, don’t step into the water.
 You need to be concerned about electricity and gas.
 Turn off power to the basement if you can safely access the main electrical service panel without stepping in the water.
 If not, call an electrician.
-If water is flirting with gas-powered appliances, like the furnace or water heater, call the gas company to turn off the gas.
+If water is in an area with gas-powered appliances, like the furnace or water heater, call the gas company to turn off the gas.
 Smell gas?
 A pilot light may be out.
 Leave your home immediately and call the gas company.

-According to Basement Systems, a basement improvement company, typical causes of a basement flood are plumbing leaks and sieve-like basement windows and/or a permeable basement foundation (the most common cause) that let in rain or groundwater.
+According to Basement Systems, a basement improvement company, typical causes of a basement flood are plumbing leaks, sieve-like basement windows, and permeable basement foundations that let in rain or groundwater.
 Other flood sources include backed-up sump pumps, improperly positioned downspouts, and broken appliances.

 First Steps To Take After a Basement Floods